nickloman/nickloman.github.com/_posts/2012-11-01-visualising-metagenomic-data-in-context-of-pan-genome.md

 It's quite nice if there's still a gradient from core genome -> pan genome -> strain-specific genome.

 Could do something like: for each block with the same number of genomes, order blocks together which appear in the same genomes.
 Quite simple.
-Although this would make some blocks harder to see?
+Although this would make some (missing) blocks harder to see?

 To try:
 * Order by relatedness?